 The Attachment Pane can be found at the bottom of the message window underneath the message body.
 Each attachment is represented as an icon that can be manipulated as if they were in the Finder or Windows Explorer.
-On Windows, a single attachment can be selected and saved with drag & drop, and on Mac, this can be done with multiple attachments selected at once.
-There's also a Save button at the top of the section, which will allow you to save all attachments to a specified destination.
+On Windows, a single attachment can be selected and saved with drag & drop; on Mac, this can be done with multiple attachments selected simultaneously.
+A Save button at the top of the section will allow you to save all attachments to a specified destination.

 The Inspector Pane is yet another way to view attachments.
 Please see this article for more information.

 On macOS, Quick Look allows you to view attachments without opening the associated application.
 For example, if a Word document is received, it can be viewed in its entirety by selecting it (single-clicking on the attachment in the Attachments Pane or Inspector Pane) and pressing the space bar.

 On Windows, if an image attachment is selected, the space bar will open a Quick Look window similar to the Mac.